beetrootpaul/beetpx/README.md

 to open it in your default browser.
 In case of any issues, the website which is supposed to open is located under [docs/index.html](./docs/index.html)

+⚠️ Please be aware the docs are very raw so far.
+There are mostly just a list of exposed types and classes and constants, and nothing more.
+This is something to be improved before 1.0 release.

 ## Development Setup